Licensed under a 3-clause BSD style license - see LICENSE.rst

 """

-Calculate the centroid of an n-dimensional array as
+Calculate the centroid of an array as the flux-weighted

 <https://en.wikipedia.org/wiki/Image_moment>`_.